-- 7. Before placing a child in the child restraint, make sure it is securely held in place.
+- If the child restraint has a top tether, follow the child restraint manufacturer's instructions regarding the use of the top tether.
+See Lower Anchors and Tethers for Children (LATCH System) ⇔ 75. - Before placing a child in the child restraint, make sure it is securely held in place.
 To check, grasp the child restraint at the safety belt path and attempt to move it side to side and back and forth.
 When the child restraint is properly installed, there should be no more than 2.5 cm (1 in) of movement.

 To remove the child restraint, unbuckle the vehicle safety belt and let it return to the stowed position.
 If the top tether is attached to a top tether anchor, disconnect it.
 If the head restraint was removed, reinstall it before the seating position is used.
-See "Head Restraint Removal and
+See "Head Restraint Removal and Reinstallation" under Lower Anchors and Tethers for Children (LATCH System) ⇔ 75.

-Securing Child Restraints (With the Safety Belt in the Front Seat)
+Securing Child Restraints (Front Passenger Seat)